JakubTesarek/dbgr/README.md

     auth = response('list_comments', env, session, use_defaults=True)
 ```

 > Order of precedence is the same as in terminal execution.
-You will still get promted for arguments witch don't have any value.
+You will still get promted for arguments which don't have any value.

 ## Caching
 You can mark request to be cached.
 All subsequent calls of the same request will be suspended and the result will be taken from cache.
-This is usefull for example when you work with API that requires sign-in.
+This is useful for example when you work with API that requires sign-in.
 You usually want to call the authentication endpoint only once at the beginning and then just re-use cached value.

 To enable caching call `@request` decorator with `cache` argument: